Eschatologue/CM_wiki/docs/class/barbarian/wild-heart.md

 ### Level 3: Animal Speaker

-You can cast the [:spell-lv2: Beast Sense] and [:spell-lv1: Speak with Animals] spells, but only as Rituals. :ability-wis: Wisdom is your spellcasting ability for them.
+You can cast the [:spell-lv2: Beast Sense] and [:spell-lv1: Speak with Animals] spells, but only as Rituals. :abl-wis: Wisdom is your spellcasting ability for them.

 ### Level 3: Rage of the Wilds